neurologic/Comparative-Animal-Behavior/levels-of-analysis/hormonal.md

 :::{epigraph}
 Regions of the brain in the core aggression circuit are more specialized for aggression: activating any of those regions evokes attack, often in a time-locked manner, while inactivating any of those regions impairs or even abolishes natural aggression.
 The fact that aggression can be triggered as well as blocked from each of those regions supports the idea that these regions form one integrated circuit.

 The ventrolateral nucleus of the ventromedial hypothalamus (VMHvl) is perhaps the best studied region for aggression in recent years, with the vast majority of the studies done in mice.
 Electrical stimulation or pharmacological manipulation in the VMHvl can elicit aggression in cats, chickens, opossums and monkeys.
-In male and female mice, optogenetic activation of VMHvl cells, especially those expressing estrogen receptor alpha (Esr1), elicited time-locked attack toward both natural (other mice) and suboptimal targets (gloves filled with water or air; or socially inappropriate attacks at conspecifics).
-Upon male-intruder introduction, VMHvl cells show an elevation in baseline activity, which is sustained throughout the duration of the intruder’s presence and minutes after removal of the intruder.
-During male–male investigation and attack, VMHvl activity increases further, and then returns to the elevated baseline at the offset of the behavioral episode.
-Thus, the VMHvl cells appear to carry information regarding aggressive arousal state, aggression-provoking sensory cues and the motor execution of attacks.
+In male and female mice, ***optogenetic activation of VMHvl cells, especially those expressing estrogen receptor alpha (Esr1), elicited time-locked attack*** toward both natural (other mice) and suboptimal targets (gloves filled with water or air; or socially inappropriate attacks at conspecifics).
+Upon male-intruder introduction, VMHvl cells show ***an elevation in baseline activity, which is sustained throughout the duration of the intruder’s presence and minutes after removal of the intruder***.
+During male–male ***investigation and attack, VMHvl activity increases further***, and then returns to the elevated baseline at the offset of the behavioral episode.
+Thus, the VMHvl cells appear to carry information regarding aggressive *arousal state*, aggression-provoking *sensory cues* and the *motor execution* of attacks.

 -- Julieta Lischinsky and Dayu Lin (2020)[^dayu-review]
 :::